 Nick Stanger, the mastermind from Minnesota in the US of A. behind all these shenanigans and lyrics present on Yügen, changed from a one-man-do-it-all on their first album Vacant to a full band for this record.
 And this shines positively in more ways than one.
 You’ll get a much more mature and indeed still ripening style and approach to their tune.
-I like the way they switch from some airy parts, seemingly coming from some long-gone Pink Floyd-ish substance-induced state to Black Metal in a heartbeat.
+I like the way they swiftly switch from some airy parts seemingly originating from some long-gone Pink Floyd-ish substance-induced state to Black Metal.
 And it is done without the menace you feel with Myrkur, when she stops the airy-fairy and starts screaming.
 Yügen is more a projection of a landscape painted by sound, kind of similar in atmosphere like Sojourner.

 A female guest singer – Elizabeth Redding – appears on the title track Yügen adding more salsa to an already spicy track.
 Again at first going progressive and not sure where this is all moving towards, it suddenly and deliciously slithers into the abyss.
 The aforementioned similarity of some elements to Wilderun always strikes me anew in this track.
 This tendency is again confirmed in the two last kind of symbiotically joined tracks Omen and Glowing Embers, Dying Fires.
 The last and very worthy contribution to a great album.

 And there is really nothing amiss on this record?
 As always, you got some stuff that fell into the mud.
 For instance the male chanting at various parts and ends of the album – for example in Lakeside Meditation – will either make you cry in despair or reduce you to a helpless pudding of mirth.
 This is like Caladan Brood misunderstood – CB got the chanting down pat, but this attempted copy ain’t working.